Loading article

 Avoid these traps:

-The cleaner framing is: child illness, care required, parent absence dates, privacy preserved, and safety first.
+The cleaner framing is: the adult employee's caring responsibility, appropriate evidence, the child's privacy preserved, and safety first.

 Yes, if you are entitled to personal/carer's leave and your child needs care or support because of illness, injury, or an unexpected emergency.
 Full-time and part-time employees use the same paid personal/carer's leave balance for their own illness and carer's leave.
 Casual employees can usually access unpaid carer's leave per occasion.